-Most exhibitions and events rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, to a maximum height of 18ft from the bp of the sign.
+Hanging Signs and Graphics in all standard Peninsula and Island Booths, should have a maximum height of 20ft (6.10m) from the top of the sign.
+End-cap Booths do not qualify for Hanging Signs and Graphics.
 The distance is measured from the floor to the top of the sign.
 Whether suspended from above, or supported from below, they should comply with all ordinary use-of-space requirements.
 For example, the highest point of any sign should not exceed the maximum allowable height for the booth type.

-Hanging Sgns and Graphics should be set back 10ft (3.05m) from adjacent booths and be directly over contracted space only.
+Hanging Signs and Graphics should be set back 10ft (3.05m) from adjacent booths and be directly over contracted space only.

-Approval for the use of Hanging Signs and Graphics, at any height, should be received from the exhibitions or events organizer at least 60 days prior to installation.
+Approval for the use of Hanging Signs and Graphics, at any height, should be received from the event organizer at least 3 0 days prior to installation.
 Variances may be issued at the exhibitions or events management's discretion.
 Drawings should be available for inspection.